janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 ----

-## HOST: Disabling Password-Based SSH Login
+## Server Setup: Disabling Password-Based SSH Login

 You need to edit the configuration file for the SSH server (`sshd`) on your **host machine**.